SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 Selenium-RC is the solution for tests that need more than  simple browser actions and linear execution.
-Selenium-RC uses the full power of programming languages to create more complex tests like reading and writing files, querying a database, emailing test results.
+Selenium-RC uses the full power of programming languages to create more complex tests like reading and writing files, querying a database, and emailing test results.

 You'll want to use Selenium-RC whenever your test requires logic not supported by Selenium-IDE.
 What logic could